Tags | SAML | Authentication | SSO | Okta |

 Overview

-These instructions describe how to integrate your Stack Overflow for Teams Enterprise (SOE) site with Okta as your Identity Provider (IdP) for authentication.
+These instructions describe how to integrate your Stack Overflow for Teams Enterprise (SOE) site with Okta as your identity provider for authentication.
 Once configured, your users will be able to use Okta and the Security Assertion Markup Language (SAML) for Single Sign-on (SSO) authentication into your site.
 You can learn more about SAML in our SAML Authentication Overview document.

 THIS ARTICLE APPLIES TO STACK OVERFLOW FOR TEAMS ENTERPRISE ONLY.